7 Smart Ways to Spend Your Tax Refund

 5. Upgrade your necessities

 Has your fridge been on the fritz?
 Or maybe your washer has been creating an ever-growing puddle.
-Putting your tax return towards a much needed new appliance is never a bad idea.
+You won’t need a furniture loan if you put your tax return towards a much needed new appliance.
 If you choose an energy-efficient model, it could even end up saving you money in the long run.
-According to The Atlanta Journal, an energy-efficient fridge could save you as much as $200 a year on your electricity bill.
-This guide from energy.gov.au can help you choose the best model.
+There are plenty of pros to buying energy efficient appliances, and this guide can even help you choose the best model.
 Appliances you might consider investing in include the following:

 - Fridge